 Macerating The Berries

 The dessert that we are making today is Sabayon served over fresh berries.
 So, the first thing to do is to prepare the berries.
-Hull and quarter 1 cup of strawberries and put them in a bowl with a 1/2 cup each of blueberries, and blackberries (you can use whatever type of berries you’d like).
-Sprinkle the fruit with 1 tbsp of sugar, stir, and let sit for 20 minutes.
+Hull and quarter 1 cup of strawberries and put them in a bowl with a ½ cup each of blueberries, and blackberries (you can use whatever type of berries you'd like).
+Sprinkle the fruit with 1 tablespoon of sugar, stir, and let sit for 20 minutes.

 Setting Up The Sabayon